 Applied Behavior Analysis (ABA) is the only treatment that is scientifically proven effective for autism spectrum disorder.
-ABA therapy has a high success rate with 87% of children experiencing benefit and 47% gaining functionality.
+ABA therapy has a high success rate with 40% of children making improvement and 47% gaining functionality.
 It is also endorsed by the U.S. Surgeon General, the National Institutes of Health, the American Academy of Pediatrics and the American Psychological Association

 What actually happens during ABA therapy?

 The inside of a therapy room is where fun meets learning!
 Each child is unique in their needs and what motivates them to learn.
 We hone in on what your child loves and teach them to manipulate the environment around them to learn and acquire new and meaningful skills.
 Through the use of Natural Environment Teaching, our therapist are on the floor and assist your child in navigating and learning new things around them.
 Learning through positive reinforcement is how Hopebridge teaches your child to acquire and retain new and old skills!